gatsbyjs/gatsby/docs/docs/client-data-fetching.md

 This article touches on how to fetch data at both _build time_ and _run time_.
 It uses the plugin [`gatsby-source-graphql`](/packages/gatsby-source-graphql/) to fetch data at [build time](/docs/glossary#build) on the server, while it uses the [`axios`](https://github.com/axios/axios) package to fetch different data on the [client-side](/docs/glossary#client-side) when the page loads.

 When this article mentions [hydration](/docs/glossary#hydration), it means that Gatsby (through React.js) builds static files to render server-side.
-When React's client-side code downloads and executes, it preserves the HTML markup built by Gatsby and turns the site into a full JavaScript web application that can manipulate the [DOM](/docs/glossary#dom).
+When Gatsby's script bundle downloads and executes in the browser, it preserves the HTML markup built by Gatsby and turns the site into a full React web application that can manipulate the [DOM](/docs/glossary#dom).
 The result of this process creates fast loading pages and a nice user experience.

-Build-time is useful when we know that the markup of our websites will not change or we do not really care if it changes, as mentioned before, the end-result of this process is a really fast first-load time experience as for run-time is appropriate for constantly changing markup like a chat or an email client web app.
+Compiling pages at [build-time](/docs/glossary#build) is useful when your website content won't change often, or when triggering a build process to recompile works fine.
+However, some websites with more dynamic needs require a [client-side](/docs/glossary#client-side) [runtime](/docs/glossary#runtime) to handle constantly changing content after the page loads, like a chat widget or an email client web application.

-We also talk about build-time which is defined for the process when Gatsby loads all the configuration and set-up everything to start up the website and run-time which is defined for the process when Gatsby has loaded everything up and the website is running in the server environment.
+## Combining build-time and client run-time data

 Because a Gatsby site [hydrates](/docs/glossary#hydration) into a React app after loading statically, Gatsby is not just for static sites.
-You can fetch data dynamically on the client, as needed, as you would with any other React app.
+You can also fetch data dynamically on the client-side as needed, like you would with any other React app.

 To illustrate this, we'll walk through a small example site that uses both Gatsby's data layer at build-time and data on the client at run-time.
 This example is based loosely on Jason Lengstorf's [Gatsby with Apollo](https://github.com/jlengstorf/gatsby-with-apollo) example.
 We'll be fetching character data for Rick (of Rick and Morty) and a random pupper image.

 > Note: Check out the [full example here](https://github.com/amberleyromo/gatsby-client-data-fetching), if helpful.

-## 1. Create a Gatsby page component
+### 1. Create a Gatsby page component

 No data yet.
 Just the basic React page that we'll be populating.